HL7/codex-radiation-therapy/input/pagecontent/index.md

 - ASTRO
 - MITRE,
 - Varian, a Siemens Healthineers Company

-COMP
+- COMP
 - Telligen
 - Society for Imaging Informatics in Medicine (SIIM)
 - Wemedoo

-The RTTD team also receives significant input and participation from: the
+The RTTD team also receives significant input and participation from:

 - University of Michigan
 - Veterans Health Administration